 Multimedia Learning Principles

 It is important to know some of the science behind what works and what doesn’t.
-The best place to start is to learn about RIchard Mayer’s cognitive theory of multimedia learning grounded in a theory of how people learn from words and pictures.
+A great place to start is by learning about RIchard Mayer’s cognitive theory of multimedia learning grounded in a theory of how people learn from words and pictures.

 Filling Your Design Toolkit